22 Orphaned by Lust

 Uzza: Her father was the leader of the Qurayzah, so that would make her a Jewish princess of sorts.

 Bob: WOW.
-He had her old man killed as well, and still had the nerve to ask her to marry him?
+I meant her husband.
+But, the Prophet was also responsible for her father getting wacked and the guy still had the nerve to ask her to marry him? ?

-Uzza: The murder of her husband and and her kin may explain why Rayhanah refused Muhammad's offer of marriage and only accepted to be his concubine.
+Uzza: What happened to her husband, her father and her kin may explain why Rayhanah refused Muhammad's offer of marriage and only accepted to be his concubine.
 Of all of Muhammad's flesh and blood acquisitions Rayhanah is the most pathetic.
 Even as a concubine she may have found her life sexually servicing the man who left her without a husband and family unbearable and committed suicide a few years later.
 None of Muhammad's young wives and concubines, and probably his sex-slaves, had a shorter life than the beautiful tragic Rayhanah [wipes away a tear].

 Archie: I have heard that the Prophet took in all these women and girls to solidify relationships with other tribes or with cronies.
 What relationship would he have solidified if Rayhanah had accepted his marriage proposal?

 Uzza: Some of the arranged marriages were to cement relationships with other tribes, but many were not.
-At least two were the offspring of cronies who, perhaps to further ingratiate themselves with Muhammad, or to place spies in his household, offered their teenaged daughters in marriage after Muhammad expressed an interest in them.
+At least two were the offspring of cronies who offered their daughters in marriage after Muhammad expressed an interest in them.

 Gerry: Muslims should admit that Muhammad, in middle age and beyond developed an insatiable appetite for beautiful young women, and girls; and when he saw one he liked he just had to have her, and he had the power and get it over with.